 - Verification of English language proficiency.
 Please see English language requirements page.

 - Official GRE, GMAT, LSAT, or MAT or other official test scores, as required by your program sent directly to Mason from the testing agency

 - Other supplemental materials specified by your academic program such as essays, departmental forms, portfolios, or interviews

 Information for All International Applicants

 George Mason University offers a limited number of merit-based scholarships to highly qualified international freshmen and transfer students who are non-immigrant, non-resident, and degree seeking.
-These scholarships are renewable for up to four years for freshman and three years for transfers based on good academic standing.
+These scholarships are renewable for up to four years for freshman and two years for transfers based on good academic standing.
 All admitted applicants are automatically considered for these scholarships.
 There is not a separate scholarship application.